 Sam Sandu

-The question I kept asking myself: “Why was this happening to me?”
-Now, I’ve learned to ask it another way: “Why is this happening FOR me?”
+The question I kept asking myself was, “Why was this happening to me?”
+And I’ve learned to ask it another way, “Why is this happening FOR me?”
 This question has helped me realize it’s never too late to change your life and become a better dad, person, and friend.

 Owning my life